 We will make vocabulary books (included).
 I have my students write what the word means and then draw a picture.

 There are always some vocabulary words that are hard to explain, so I love to use picture file cards.
-Picture files cards a pictures of what the word means, with the definition on the back side.
+Picture files cards are pictures of what the word means, with the definition on the backside.
 I usually make a couple of sets of these.
 I laminate them for durability and place one set on our theme table and the other set I hang on our theme board.

 We will use a variety of graphic organizers to help us organize our learning and prepare for some writing.